MyMediaCreative/MyMediaCreative.github.io/portfolio/YIC.md

 ---
 title: InvestEco + Renewal Funds
-type-work: brand + social media + website
+type-work: digital strategy + web design + video + social media
 fname: YIC
 layout: portfolio-sub
 permalink: /work/YIC
 link: youthimpactchallenge.ca
 ---

-{% include port-img.html num="1" %}
+{% include port-link-img.html num="1" %}

-{% include port-pgph.html title="The client" offset="2" offset-mobile="2" color="dblue" content="InvestEco and Renewal Funds are two of Canada’s largest impact investment funds.
-Together, they launched the Youth Impact Challenge.
-It’s an idea competition for young people across the country who want to make a social/environmental impact.
+{% include port-pgph.html title="The client" offset="2" offset-mobile="2" color="dblue" content="InvestEco and Renewal Funds are two of Canada’s largest mission-driven investment funds.
+In 2020 they launched a competition for young people called the Youth Impact Challenge.
+The goal was to elicit great social/environmental impact ideas from brilliant young people across the country." %}

-This was their inaugural year - so they asked us to build a brand, a website, and run a national campaign that attracted 60+ high quality application.
-The only challenge: the application deadline was only a month away.
-So, we sprung into action." %}

-{% include port-img.html num="2" bottom-mar="10" %}
+{% include port-link-img.html num="2" %}

+{% include port-pgph.html title="The digital strategy" offset="3" offset-mobile="3" color="dorange" content="We worked with InvestEco and Renewal Funds to develop a national youth engagement campaign.
+Our goal was to solicit 60 applications from young people across the country, and build a small community on social media.

+We tripled our goal, soliciting 180 applications from more than 600 young people across the country.
+We stimulated more than 10,000 website visits just over 2 months, and attracted 700+ followers across social media pages in that same 2 month period." %}

-{% include port-img.html num="3" %}
+{% include port-link-img.html num="3" %}

-{% include port-web.html title="The campaign" offset="3" offset-mobile="1" color="dorange" content="We built a digital campaign that focused on the intersection between partnerships and content.
-We built symbiotic relationships brand partners, collaborated with relevant young influencers, and shared our content in digital community groups.
-Ultimately, we drove a massive Canada-wide campaign that engaged thousands of innovative young people.

-We built content that we knew would resonate with our audience, and drove them through social media to a website.

-The results speak for themselves." %}
+{% include port-pgph.html title="Social media graphics" offset="4" offset-mobile="1" color="dblue" content="We developed several social media graphics that stimulated interest and engagement from followers alike." %}

+{% include port-vid.html src="3Eg_bPJoqiY" %}

+{% include port-pgph.html title="The video" offset="2" offset-mobile="2" color="dorange" content="We developed a launch video for the upcoming 2021 challenge.
+The goal was to be dynamic, while summarizing the impact of last year’s challenge." %}

-{% include port-link-img.html num="4" bottom-mar="10"%}
+{% include port-link-img.html num="4" %}

+{% include port-pgph.html title="The web design" offset="4" offset-mobile="3" color="dblue" content="We built a website for the campaign that would engage young people, and make it as easy as possible for them to apply.
+We also used it to provide educational resources and FAQs for competitors." %}

 {% include port-link-img.html num="5" %}